cilium/cilium.io/src/posts/2026-05-24-understanding-kubernetes-microsegmentation/index.md

 ### Cross-Namespace Communication

 By default, Kubernetes NetworkPolicy is namespace-scoped.
-Cilium Use **_CiliumClusterwideNetworkPolicy_**, which allows you to define a single security rule that applies across the entire cluster, regardless of namespace.
+Cilium uses the **_CiliumClusterwideNetworkPolicy_** resource, which allows you to define a single security rule that applies across the entire cluster, regardless of namespace.
 It’s perfect for enforcing global rules, like ensuring no pod in any namespace can reach a specific sensitive database unless explicitly permitted.

 ### Egress Gateways: Bridging the New and the Old